simonwuelker/Leuchtkraft/README.md

 canfly(mary) => ? // Indeterminate (mary's health is unknown)
 canfly(jane) => ? // True (jane is a healthy bird)
 ```

+## Road Map
+In order or priority:
+* Logic resolver
+* Great build warnings/errors
+* WASM app for testing
+* REPL
+* Compiler and (if we feel really fancy) JIT

 ## Syntax Highlighting
 I only include vim scripts because if you are not using vim, are you really a programmer?